ammar/regexp_parser/README.md

 #### Notes
   * The scanner performs basic syntax error checking, like detecting missing balancing punctuation and premature end of pattern.
-Flavor validity checks are performed in the lexer.
+Flavor validity checks are performed in the lexer, which uses a syntax object.

-  * If the input is a ruby Regexp object, the scanner calls #source on it to get its string representation. #source does not include the options of expression (m, i, and x) To include the options the scan, #to_s should be called on the Regexp before passing it to the scanner, or any of the higher layers.
+  * If the input is a ruby **Regexp** object, the scanner calls #source on it to get its string representation. #source does not include the options of the expression (m, i, and x) To include the options in the scan, #to_s should be called on the **Regexp** before passing it to the scanner or any of the other modules.

-  * To keep the scanner simple(r) and fairly reusable for other purposes, it does not perform lexical analysis on the tokens, sticking to the task of tokenizing and leaving lexical analysis upto to the lexer.
+  * To keep the scanner simple(r) and fairly reusable for other purposes, it does not perform lexical analysis on the tokens, sticking to the task of identifying the smallest possible tokens and leaving lexical analysis to the lexer.

 ---